ErcBunny/hugo-github-page/content/post/omnihex/index.md

    * Previously, `build_ros2_workspace.bash` is set to skip `custom_gazebo_plugins` because the latter depend on `px4_msgs`.
    * It is better to add `<depend>px4_msg</depend>` in `package.xml`.
 In this way we don't need to specify a order.
 Make sure to add `find_package(px4_msgs REQUIRED)` and `ament_target_dependencies(foo ...px4_msgs...)` in `CMakeLists.txt`.

+### optitrack_driver

+1. `visual_odom_publisher` receives pose data from MOCAP, performs frame transformation and publishes data to topic `VehicleVisualOdometry_PubSubTopic`.
+In this target, the message is published in a timer callback at 50Hz.
+2. Timestamps are taken from `VehicleImu_PubSubTopic`.
+3. `callback_relay` is a simple relay.
+It is similar to `visual_odom_publisher` but instead of publishing data in a timer callback, it publishes data in the callback for receiving pose data.

+### dynamixel_driver

+1. `read_write_node` is the example node provided by `dynamixel_sdk`.
+2. `arm_position_control` is the one used for controlling the arm positions.
+It communicates with dynamixel servos via UART in the callback function for receiving `ArmRotation_PubSubTopic`.

 ## PX4 Tools and Miscellaneous

 1. Set the correct URL in `.gitmodules`.